mcantelon/grout/README.md

  * allows you to use ASCII art to define sprites
  * supports simple sprite animation
  * provides a pixel font with word wrap
+ * sprite collision detection and other helpful functionality

 ## Defining sprites

 Grout lets you define sprites using ASCII.

-Below is an example in which we create a draw a little man:
+Below is an example in which we create a draw a little man.
+Note that the width and height of the sprite get automatically set when we call the `make_sprite` function.

     var width_in_tiles = 6
     var height_in_tiles = 11